bitwarden/sm-kubernetes/src/sm-operator/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 This project uses the Secrets Manager golang SDK.
 This SDK requires some binaries exist inside the project.
 Run `make setup` to download the appropriate binaries into the project.
+If you are using the Dev Container, this step has already been completed for you.

 ### How it works